-You can also take a potted lavender indoors for the winter, keeping it in a sunny window, but water it lightly only every week or two while it's resting.
+You can also take a potted lavender indoors for the winter, keeping it in a sunny window.
+Water it lightly only every week or two while it's resting.
 This also works well if you live outside your plant's growing range and your winter temperatures are too cold to keep the pot outdoors.

 Joanne Marie began writing professionally in 1981.
 Her work has appeared in health, medical and scientific publications such as Endocrinology and Journal of Cell Biology.
 She has also published in hobbyist offerings such as The Hobstarand The Bagpiper.
 Marie is a certified master gardener and has a Ph.D. in anatomy from Temple University School of Medicine.